 For Belspo: use the eCSG to copy a collection from the KIK-IRPA to the Belgian grid storage, to the Italian grid storage, to make the metadata available on the grid storage and to test the access performance to the grid storage, Install an eCSG in Belgium and repeat the data copy.

 Only few of the steps could be executed due to problems with the eCSG.
 These problems were related to the storage software used on the grid storage, to the copying of a collection (= more than a few files), with retrieving automatically the metadata from the original data to the eCSG metadata format.
-The support for the eCSG was not sufficient to solve the problems in an acceptable time.
+The support from the eCSG was not sufficient to solve the problems in an acceptable time.

+But within the lessons learned, it should be noted that the integration between E-infrastructures and CH sector has to go through the understanding and awareness of problems existing in adopting the e-infrastructures and tools.

 Grading

 For an explanation and the definitions of the various aspects see Annex 1.